John Hogan (Newfoundland and Labrador politician)

+John Joseph Hogan KC MHA (born March 7, 1978) is a Canadian politician who served as the 15th premier of Newfoundland and Labrador from May to October 2025.
+Hogan was elected to the Newfoundland and Labrador House of Assembly in the 2021 provincial election as the Liberal member for the electoral district of Windsor Lake.
+He served as Attorney General, Minister of Justice and Public Safety and Minister of Health and Community Services in the ministry of Premier Andrew Furey from 2021 to 2025.

+He was elected leader of the Liberal Party of Newfoundland and Labrador on May 3, 2025 and subsequently took over as Premier.
+In the general election in October 2025, the Liberals were defeated by the Progressive Conservatives in an upset, with polls showing the Liberals with a strong polling lead as well as polls showing Hogan's approval rating being over 50%.

+Background

-Hogan is a graduate of Memorial University (BSc, 2000) and Dalhousie University (LLB, 2003).
-Hogan was called to the Ontario bar in 2004.
-He then returned to Newfoundland and Labrador where he was called to the bar in 2005.
+Hogan is the son of Kevin Hogan, a psychiatrist, and Alice Collins, an educator.
+His paternal grandfather and namesake John Hogan was a member of the Newfoundland Ranger Force.
+Hogan is a graduate of Memorial University of Newfoundland (BSc, 2000) and Dalhousie University (LLB, 2003).
+He was called to the Ontario bar in 2004.

+Hogan then returned to Newfoundland and Labrador where he was called to the provincial bar in 2005.
 In 2014, Hogan started his own law firm, WPH Law.
 He has previously served on two occasions as an elected member to the Memorial University Board of Regents.
 Hogan served as counsel for the provincial Consumer Advocate at the Commission of Inquiry Respecting the Muskrat Falls Project.

-On April 8, 2021, Hogan was appointed Minister of Justice and Public Safety and Attorney General.